-The Council will hold a virtual board meeting, via video and teleconference, on Thursday and Friday, January 28 and 29, 2021.
+The Council held a meeting on Thursday and Friday, January 28 and 29, 2021.

-The Council will be conducting regular business during the meeting, including updates from Council ex-officio members, staff and committees.
-Other topics included on the agenda are:
+The Council conducted regular business during the meeting, including updates from Council ex-officio members, staff, and committees.
+Other topics included on the agenda were:

 - An activity report by Alyeska Pipeline Service Company on the Valdez Marine Terminal and Ship Escort/Response Vessel System operations, as well as an update on the allision earlier this month between the tanker Polar Endeavor and SERVS Tug Courageous at the Valdez Marine Terminal.